BETA PHOTO: This is the western face of the Potato.

 : ... : The Potato

 This route starts on the eastern face of the boulder and is probably the steepest route on Potato.
 It's namesake comes from the first move at the start, in which you start on a nasty side pull and dyno up to a bomber hold with your right hand.
 After the first ten feet of pumpy moves, the rest of the climb is real technical, with tiny ledges and crimpers.
 Also this rock is really sharp, so be prepared for some sensitive/bloody fingers after climbing this....[more]
-Browse More Classics in CA
+Browse More Classics in California

 BETA PHOTO: This is the northern face of the Potato.